deciduously/deciduously-com-rs/drafts/ttt-hs.md

 else putStrLn "1-9 only please"
 ```

-`if` in Haskell works more or less how you might expect, with the caveat that it's an *expression*, not a *statement* - that is, the entire `if` block must reduce to a value.
+`if` in Haskell works more or less how you might expect, with the caveat that it's an *expression*, not a *statement* - that is, the entire `if` block must reduce to a value  (remember, `IO ()` counts - it's just a value of type "doing some IO" with nothing being passed back into the function).
 You cannot have an `if` without an `else`.
 Aside from that, though, it's as expected - you pass in a predicate and if that predicate evaluates to `true`, we'll execute the `then` block, and if not, we'll use `else`.
 If you have more than two cases, I recommend `case` over `if`.

 The first thing to check is whether or not the single character we now know we have is a valid play or not - it must be a digit from 1 to 9, not a letter or a bit of punctuation or anything.
 The first line defines this predicate using the `elem` function, which checks if the first operand of type `a` (anything) is an element of the second.
 Most functions in haskell are *prefix* in that the function names come first followed by the arguments.
 To use a function of two arguments more like an *infix* operator between two operands, you can wrap it in backticks.